Angela Merkel has called for a burqa ban in Germany while making her pitch for a fourth term as Chancellor.

 Dutch MPs have voted overwhelmingly to ban the full-face Islamic burqa in some public places, such as schools and hospitals and on public transport.

-The legislation, which passed the lower house on Tuesday and now has to be approved by the Senate, bans the wearing of burqas, helmets and face masks on public transport as well as education, healthcare and government buildings.
+The legislation, which passed the lower house in November and now has to be approved by the Senate, bans the wearing of burqas, helmets and face masks on public transport as well as education, healthcare and government buildings.

 The bill was proposed by Interior Minister Ronald Plasterk last year, as he believed clothing that covered the face hindered communication in public services and could pose a security threat.
 Violations could result in a fine of up to €410 (£350).